ossf/scorecard/docs/checks.md

 or `.md`.
 It will also detect these files in a directory named `LICENSES`.
-(Files in a `LICENSES` directory are typically named as their [SPDX](https://spdx.org/licenses/) license identifier followed by an appropriate file extension, as described in the [REUSE](https://reuse.software/spec/) Specification.)
+(Files in a `LICENSES` directory are typically named as their [SPDX](https://spdx.org/licenses/) license identifier followed by an appropriate file extension, as described in the [REUSE](https://reuse.software/spec/ Specification).)

 License Requirements:
   - A detected `LICENSE`, `COPYRIGHT`, or `COPYING` filename (6/10 points)